 Think of Routes as a series of forks you can take, each adjusting your final destination by a bit.
 The right combination will help make your hack that much better, and each one you choose to take could lead to a very special payoff.

-There will be 6 routes you can choose to take this fall: EdTech, VR/AR, Design, Social and Government Impact, Sports & Entertainment, and Humor.
+There will be 6 routes you can choose to take this fall: EdTech, VR/AR, Design, Social & Civic Hacking, Sports & Entertainment, and Humor.
 Routes will give you special access to resources, fun side events, workshops and should you choose to incorporate one or more into your hack, prizes.
 We're really excited to show you what we've got planned!

 Keep an eye out for more specifics on individual routes.